 Prior to 2016, Fansipan used to attract at least 1,000 trekkers daily thanks to the magnificent view from the summit and beautiful, not too tricky path climbing up.
-However, there is a cable car built to take you from the mountain’s foot to a station near the summit from February, 2016, which expands tourism to the sky-high attraction.
+However, there is a cable car built to take you from the mountain’s foot to a station near the summit from February 2016, which expands tourism to the sky-high attraction.

 Fortunately, climbing Fansipan is basic, there is no rough condition that requires ropes or technical climbing skills.
 Walking through the forest at this point (when you just started the climb) is kind of joyful.
-The first few kilometers offer a fair amount of descending and a few river crossings, with beautiful landscape and comfortable weather.
+The first few kilometers offer a fair amount of descending and a few river crossings, with beautiful landscapes and comfortable weather.
 Lunch stop at Camp No. 1 will be your first target.
 Aside from the first stop, there are no designated rest stops along the way until trekkers reach the second camp, not to mention the climb increases in steepness and technicality after Camp No. 1.
 Hence, try to pack yourself with enough energy.
-During the second path, you will have to climb ladders, balance on small footrests and handgrisps while traversing across rock faces.
+During the second path, you will have to climb ladders, balance on small footrests, and handgrips while traversing across rock faces.
 There would be a few tricky situations to conquer.
-But there are always magnificent view of nature for your soul, as you keep climbing higher, it gets better view and your goal appears slowly to your eyes.
-Reaching Camp No.2, you can rest through the night, spending quality time setting bonfire with new friends who are climbing too.
-Camp No. 2 had same 10 rooms sharing a tin roof.
+But there is always the magnificent view of nature for your soul, as you keep climbing higher, it gets a better view and your goal appears slowly to your eyes.
+Reaching Camp No.2, you can rest through the night, spending quality time setting a bonfire with new friends who are climbing too.
+Camp No. 2 had the same 10 rooms sharing a tin roof.
 Sleeping bags are provided inside each room.
 However, toilets are communal, there is no electricity and only a few taps.
-Early in the next morning, about 3AM, you may start heading to the summit for sunrise at about 5:15AM.
+Early in the next morning, about 3 a.m., you may start heading to the summit for sunrise at about 5.15 a.m.

-Simply being spectacular, sunrise over Nothern Vietnam appears to your eyes at its most beauty.
+Simply being spectacular, sunrise over Nothern Vietnam appears to your eyes at its most beautiful.
 After taking your time to feel all the paid-off effort at the famous summit, you can check out two temples located in the area.
 Restrooms with hot water faucets are there for you to freshen up.